 How to Reduce Risks

-1. Intrinsic safety design measures
+1. Essential safety design measures

-2. Safeguarding and additional protection measures
+2. Safety protection and additional protection measures

-3. Usage warnings
+3. Usage information

 STEP1.
 Intrinsic safety design measures